cyf0e/compression/README.md

 Returns the compression middleware using the given `options`.
 The middleware will attempt to compress response bodies for all request that traverse through the middleware, based on the given `options`.
+Options for brotli ( ' br ' ) compression should be passed in as `options.brotli`.

 This middleware will never compress responses that include a `Cache-Control` header with the [`no-transform` directive](https://tools.ietf.org/html/rfc7234#section-5.2.2.4),